Kiloi

 Kaloi is a village in Rohtak district of Haryana, India.
 It is located 16 km from Rohtak.
 Initially, it was a part of Rohtak district.
 This is one of the very few villages which has two panchayats (Kaloi Dopana and Kaloi Khas).
 Villagers work in various fields such as agriculture, information technology, banking, business and in various government departments.
 Its pin code is 124401.

 Location

 This village is situated in Rohtak district and located approximately 15 km far from the main city.
 Fairly connected to the main roads and has good road transport facilities to the villagers for commuting.
 The village is reachable from two sides of Rohtak Directly.
-Nearby villages are Rurki, Rithal, Gumana, Ladhot, Polangi and Bhalaut.
+Nearby villages are Rurki, Rithal, Gumana, Jasrana, Ladhot, Polangi and Bhalaut.

 Mandir

 There is a huge temple of Lord Shiva on the outskirts of the village and almost every person go there for worship.
 It is said about the Shiv Mandir that lord shiva came to somebody's dream and asked him to create a temple at that place.
 This is also believed that all wishes will be fulfilled if you come to the temple regularly.
 People from far also come for the Darshan of Mahadev and a huge holy fair is being organised twice in a year around the temple on occasion of shivratri.